cfragoas/HeuCov/README.md

 The method is decribed in "Heuristic Based Location Allocation of Single Frequency Network Stations" to be published at the IEEE Transactions on Broadcasting.

-Some articles derived from the study:
+Some papers derived from the study:

 https://ieeexplore.ieee.org/document/9234016